Jithin458/Gamespace/README.md

 - `main.py`: Main application file containing the core logic and routes.

 # Contribution Guidelines
 We encourage contributions from the community to improve and enhance the GameZone application.
-Please refer to the Contribution Guidelines in the README.md file for more information.

 # License
 This repository is licensed under the MIT License.
 For more details, please refer to the LICENSE file.